What are Dendrites?

 Dendrites can also be seen as snowflake formations and frost patterns on glass windows during the cold winter months.

-The word "dendrite" comes from the Greek "dendron" meaning "tree".
+The word 'dendrite' comes from the Greek 'dendron' meaning 'tree'".

 Dendritic inclusions can look very similar to organic matter.
 In the past stones with this type of inclusion has been mistaken for a fossil.

-Article Picture
+Article Pictures